Skip to main content

 app->eventManager().dispatchAll();

-auto snapshot = scene->createSnapshot(*camera);
+auto snapshot = scene->createSnapshot(viewport);

 auto renderPass = RenderPassFactory::getInstance()